-Instructional support at WyoTech is comprised of FAA approved curriculum, an industry-based program advisory committee, and required training equipment.
-Collectively, they enhance the FAA approved Aircraft Mechanic training program.
+Instructional support at WyoTech is comprised of FAA approved curriculum, industry-based advisory committees, and training aids.
+Collectively, they enhance the FAA approved Aeronautical Maintenance Technology training program.

-WyoTech maintains a Resource Center that contains reference and maintenance related manuals, reference videotapes, and computer based training disks on aircraft and engines currently in use today.
-WyoTech's curriculum allows the student to become proficient in conducting research and in the interpretation of the information contained in the reference volumes, electronic medium and on microfiche.
+WyoTech maintains a Technical Reference Center that contains technical and maintenance related information on nearly all the aircraft currently in use today by air carriers, as well as many of those in the general aviation industry.
+WyoTech's curriculum requires that the student become proficient in the use of the Technical Reference Center and in the interpretation of the information contained in the reference volumes and on microfiche.